Blendshe/TechEd-201/Class-10/README.md

 #### Classes and Constructors

+I am only learning a small part of Classes, there is lots to know and I will keep learning, so not to worry if I don't know everything

 different Objects, e.g. 5 people who want cars with different properties - if don't use Classes and Constructors end up writing a lot of code - see Vs Code file of 174 lines of code as an example.

 Compare this to Vs Code of 8.46 wherwe its just 46 lines of code  - here the code was reconstructed using Classes

-Classes can have specific types of properties
+Classes can have specific types of properties - they are *templates* or *blueprints*

-I am only learning a small part of Classes, there is lots to know and I will keep learning, so not to worry if I don't know everything

-Vs code 060323 8.46pm the George Object at line is an empty Object with different properties - same for Jez, Paisley etc
+To create a Class you need to think about its properties e.g. if the Class is 'cars' you'd include
+1. color
+2. brand
+3. cost

+A *constructor* is whe you initiate or call the Class - the Constructor comes into action and does stuff for you.
+It's like an engine, it initiaites or is triggered when you use the Class e.g. car in Vs code